Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 26 April 2025 10.39.29 UTC
+- WIB: Sabtu, 26 April 2025 11.30.33 UTC
-- WITA: Sabtu, 26 April 2025 11.39.29 UTC
+- WITA: Sabtu, 26 April 2025 12.30.33 UTC
-- WIT: Sabtu, 26 April 2025 12.39.29 UTC
+- WIT: Sabtu, 26 April 2025 13.30.33 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: friendship
+Kategori: nature